zzadiues3338/ASR-energy-jetson/README.md

 1. Change the MODEL_NAME="base" to your choice.
 Currently, options are base, tiny, small and medium.
 You need to give additional keywords for specifying the quantization type.
 Follow the syntax given in https://github.com/m-bain/whisperX for more details.

-2. Modify the ts.sh file as follows (ts.sh is the bash script which runs the docker container for running whisperx models) In the ts.sh file adjust the input and output directory containing audio files and the predicted text files
+2. A.Modify the ts.sh file as follows (ts.sh is the bash script which runs the docker container for running whisperx models) In the ts.sh file adjust the input and output directory containing audio files and the predicted text files
 The line is "FULL_OUTPUT=$(jetson-containers run -d -v /home/chakz/Desktop/dev-clean-2/3752/4944:/app/audio -v /home/chakz/Desktop/outputs:/app/outputs $IMAGE_TAG)"

+B. Appropriately change the reference and predicted text paths in the ```Wer_calculation_from_output.py```(for WER calculation) and appropriately change the baseline power, GPU utilization and memory values in the ```process_power_report_jp51.py```(post procesing to get final energy consumption).

 Once the input and output paths are correctly configured,  go
 ```